-- Halloween, Christmas, Valentine's Day, Field Day, Mother's Tea, Donuts for Dads, and other scheduled school wide celebrations will have food items as treats. - The school will communicate with parents of food allergic students and students with other health related food issues. - Communication will occur between the classroom parent and the classroom teacher so that safe and appropriate foods will be served.
+- Halloween, Christmas, Valentine's Day, Field Day and other scheduled school wide celebrations will have food items as treats. - The school will communicate with parents of food allergic students and students with other health related food issues. - Communication will occur between the classroom parent and the classroom teacher so that safe and appropriate foods will be served.